 Health Centers & Clinics In Italy

-Out-patient specialist care is generally provided by local health units or state and private accredited hospitals under contract with them.
-Out-patient specialist consults are typically provided by self-employed specialists contracted by the SSN.
-These specialists are paid an hourly fee negotiated between trade unions and the government.
-Payment rates for out-patient care are determined by each region, with national averages serving as a reference.
+Out-patient specialist care is generally provided by local health units or state and private accredited hospitals contracted with them.
+Self-employed specialists contracted by the SSN typically provide out-patient specialist consults, paid an hourly fee negotiated between trade unions and the government.
+Out-patient care payment rates are determined by each region, with national averages serving as a reference.

 Emergency And After-Hours Healthcare

-In the event of a medical emergency in Italy, call the number: 118.
-However, keep in mind that those with a limited understanding of Italian may struggle to find an English-speaking operator.
+In case of a medical emergency in Italy, call 118.
+However, those with limited Italian may struggle to find an English-speaking operator.
 English speakers and those who speak other foreign languages can dial the general EU emergency number: 112.

-Generally, emergency services in Italy tend to be reliable and responsive.
-But expats should be aware that waiting times for ambulances may be longer in rural areas.
-It is also a good idea that visitors and expats keep the number of their home country’s consulate or embassy on hand for emergencies.
+Emergency services in Italy tend to be reliable and responsive, but waiting times for ambulances may be longer in rural areas.
+Visitors and expats should keep the number of their home country’s consulate or embassy on hand for emergencies.

 Tips For Tourists In Italy

 Italian culture is the epitome of an effective way of life.
 In these cultures, people want to express their emotions openly and even spontaneously.
 It is welcomed and accepted to show emotion: express them immediately, openly, and passionately.
 Typically, Italian people are warm and gregarious, using their hands to gesture and expressing their emotions both visibly and openly.
 Italians also communicate a lot with their facial expressions and body language and have difficulty connecting with people who do not.
 For instance, people will think you are rude if you don’t smile while greeting someone or introducing yourself.